 Beneficial Trees

-Urban Forestry can be leveraged to serve local citizens and provide rewarding, lasting benefits.
+Urban Forestry can be leveraged to serve local citizens by providing countless rewarding, lasting benefits.
 Trees require little attention and minimal care, yet they continuously deliver a positive impact wherever they are found.
-Through strategically placed trees, we can make a big, positive impact.
+Through strategically placed trees, we can make a big, positive impact today, tomorrow, and for generations to come.

 Wide-Ranging Health Benefits

-From quicker hospital recovery to reductions in blood pressure and longer life in the elderly to reductions in undersized newborns, trees provide health benefits to the young and the new and in almost every setting.
+From quicker hospital recovery to reductions in blood pressure, longer life in the elderly, reductions in undersized newborns, and improvement in mental health, trees provide health benefits to the old and the new and in almost every setting.

-A Dutch study found that 10% more green space in living surroundings for the elderly can correlate to returning 5 years of life.
+• A Dutch study found that just 10% more green space in living surroundings for the elderly can correlate to returning an additional 5 years of life

-Mental health for working individuals and in the general population has been shown to be improved by providing green spaces to relax, exercise, and engage in fun social functions.
+• Mental health for working individuals and in the general population has been shown to be improved by providing green spaces to relax, exercise, and engage in fun social functions.
+The act of planting trees, or digging in the dirt, exposes you to a specific microbe that augments the brain’s production of serotonin which improves mood

 Return On Investment

-Multiple sources and tools reveal the great financial benefit of trees.
-Trees impact multiple areas to help decrease costs and improve the value of the local environement:
+Multiple sources and tools reveal the increasing financial benefit of trees.
+Trees impact multiple areas to not only decrease costs but improve the value of the local environment/municipality:

-Strategically placed trees (“right tree, right place”) can significantly reduce costs of heating and cooling easing homeowners monthly bills AND the burden on the electrical grid- one well-placed tree can reduce air conditioning costs alone by 50%
+• Strategically placed trees (“right tree, right place”) can significantly reduce costs of heating and cooling easing monthly bills for homeowners AND the burden on the electrical grid; one well-placed tree can reduce air conditioning costs alone by 50%

-Trees uptake of CO2 and pollutants in the ground and air reduce not only the immediate cost of remedying pollution but also the long-term healthcare costs
+• Tree uptake of CO2 and pollutants in the ground and air reduce not only the immediate cost of remedying pollution but also the long-term healthcare costs from exposure

-Trees near businesses promote higher returns with customers perceiving merchants in a more positive light staying longer in stores, visiting more frequently, and being willing to pay as much as 12% more for goods
+• Trees near businesses promote higher returns with customers perceiving merchants in a more positive light staying longer in stores, visiting more frequently, and being willing to pay as much as 12% more for goods each time they frequent the business

 Protection and Security